Remembering Professor Robert Lee

 28th of May - 30th of May 2024

-Interested?
-The programme around Gaia is produced by outdoor arts organisation Walk the Plank.
+The installation will be presented alongside three days of entertainment and activities produced by outdoor arts organisation Walk the Plank.

 We hope to see you here!